 The weather tends to be warmer and drier then, which makes the trail easier and more pleasant to hike.

-If you’re planning to take a dip under Richtis Gorge Waterfall, make sure to go on a hot day.
+If you’re planning to take a dip under Richtis Gorge Waterfall, make sure you go on a hot day.
 The water is freezing, but refreshing!

-Make sure to start your hike early.
+Make sure you start your hike early.
 You don’t want to hike in the dark when you can’t see what’s ahead of you.

 That means that you should aim to finish your hike by the latest at 7 PM during summer.
 During spring or autumn, aim to finish at 4:30 PM.
 Don’t forget that you’ll still have to drive back to your hotel or vacation apartment.